Jira Service Management | EPM-WM

 - URL: Custom webhook endpoint URL (if different from default)

-Webhook Templates
+Webhook templates

-Ticket Created Template
+Application Access - Ticket Created Template

 Use this template for URM_NATIVE_TICKET_CREATED events: